-In the QM/MM simulations the solute photocatalyst molecules have been described by the PBE-D3 DFT functional.39 A hybrid Gaussian/plane wave basis set (GPW) scheme has been used where the valence atomic orbitals are expanded on a short-range molecularly optimized DZVP basis set,40 whereas the corresponding oneelectron densities are expanded over a plane-wave basis set defined by a cutoff of 300 Ry.
-The effects of the atomic cores were described by the GTH pseudopotentials.41 The CHARMM force-field42 has been used for the flexible solvent and the non-bonded parameters for all atoms were also taken from this force-field.
-The method developed by Laino et al.43 was used to calculate the electrostatic couplings between the QM and MM parts.
+In the QM/MM simulations the solute photocatalyst molecules have been described by the PBE-D3 DFT functional.
+A hybrid Gaussian/plane wave basis set (GPW) scheme has been used where the valence atomic orbitals are expanded on a short-range molecularly optimized DZVP basis set, whereas the corresponding one-electron densities are expanded over a plane-wave basis set defined by a cutoff of 300 Ry.
+The effects of the atomic cores were described by the GTH pseudopotentials.
+The CHARMM force-field has been used for the flexible solvent and the non-bonded parameters for all atoms were also taken from this force-field.
+The method developed by Laino et al. was used to calculate the electrostatic couplings between the QM and MM parts.

 The electronic spectra have been calculated for the ensemble of solute configurations extracted from every 100th snapshot of the trajectories.
-For these calculations the Gaussian09 program package has been used.44

-The ground and excited state electronic structures have been obtained by TDDFT using the B3LYP functional.45 We have compared our results with those obtained using the M06 functional.46 The calculations employed linear response solvation for the vertical absorptions (SMD implicit solvent model of ACN).47 The orbitals were expanded on the triple zeta basis set of Ahlrichs et al. completed with a set of polarization functions (TZVP).48 We have considered excitations up to 4.2 eV (corresponding to ca. 300 nm).
+For these calculations the Gaussian09 program package has been used.
+The ground and excited state electronic structures have been obtained by TDDFT using the B3LYP functional.
+The have compared our results with those obtained using the M06 functional.
+The calculations employed linear response solvation for the vertical absorptions (SMD implicit solvent model of ACN).
+The orbitals were expanded on the triple zeta basis set of Ahlrichs et al. completed with a set of polarization functions (TZVP).
+We have considered excitations up to 4.2 eV (corresponding to ca. 300 nm), which in practice required the calculation of 25 states.